 The sheer amount of content it offers is staggering.
 There are 60 missions with a surprisingly large number of objectives.
 From racing experimental super-ships through asteroid fields to battling giant computers, to leading a huge space worm through the heart of an asteroid, the developers have found a way to make five dozen missions each feel unique and special in their own way.
 They find any number of complications to add to every encounter in order to make them varied, and the result is an experience that never stops surprising its player.

 Many of these complications come in the form of the titular gravity effects.
 As missions move from Earth to space, and from asteroids to alien worlds, the player will constantly have to relearn how to fly their ships.
 In addition to shooting enemies, players spend huge amounts of time carrying items around with a winch which serves as a constant visual reminder of the grav effects.
 ‘There’s no UP in space’ is a defining principle of the level design as gravitational forces can pull the player’s ship in any direction at any moment, and it always leads to satisfying challenges.

-Each of the four ships in Gravitators plays completely differently, with different attack ranges, shield types, movement speed, and more.
+Each of the four ships in Gravitators plays completely differently, with varied attack ranges, shield types, movement speed, and more.
 The differences are significant enough that when I went back and played different levels with different ships, I’d have to completely rethink my tactics –I often found that the developers had built in different ways to bypass obstacles based on the ship being flown.